Quick Guide to Fixing Computer Hardware

 • Never open the drive enclosure.
 It is sealed to remain dust free and you can't fix anything in there anyway.

 • If you're really desperate to get your data back, and you didn't make a backup, you might be able to retrieve your data by sending the drive to a data recovery service.
 They're usually expensive.
 Just google for "disk drive data recovery services."
+But continue with all our tips first, before shelling out money you may not need to spend.

 Here are common disk symptoms and how to fix them: